ariaghora/noe/README.md

 Include darkteal's "src" folder into your search path.

 ### Initializing matrices
-Matrices is a wrapper of pascal's 2D dynamic array.
+Matrix is essentially just a wrapper of pascal's 2D dynamic array.
 Thus, initialization is the same, i.e., by using ```setLength``` on both dimensions.
 However, darkteal provides helper functions to initialize matrices in various ways.
 ```pascal
 program example;